 Mother cows are known to wail when their newborns are taken from them.
 Birthing fluids still hanging from them, they have been seen chasing farmers taking their babies away from them, crying out, pleading.
 Having never been a mother, I cannot begin to imagine such anguish, but being an empathetic human, I can feel a little of it, very deeply and painfully.

 The exploitation of a woman, human or other, is a hard truth to bear.

 In this instance, this is the truth of the purposeful, greed-driven exploitation of the sexual organs and anatomy of a non-human woman, a mother, a cow.
 This is the truth of animal sexual exploitation.

 This is not to equate the experiences of any different groups.
-I was sexually abused and sodomized as a child.
-I do not pretend to completely understand the emotional trauma and anguish that comes from being attacked and raped by a stranger, as a grown woman.
+I was sexually abused as a child.
+I do not pretend to completely understand the emotional trauma and anguish that comes from being attacked and raped as a grown woman.
 These instances are different.
 The emotional burdens that come from them, unique.

 The purpose of my asking you to imagine yourself in the position of a female cow, is simply to exercise an extension of empathy.
 I know the gut wrenching trauma, anxiety, depression, complication, and deep-rooted pain that come from my experience.
 I do not know the exact pain, cognitions or emotions of another survivor.
 I do not need to know if her pain is lesser or worse than mine.
 All I need to know, is that there is pain.
 All I need to do is empathize with her.